gabrieltseng/datascience-projects/computer_vision/object_detection/README.md

 are associated with should be stretched and moved to capture the image.
 For this reason, a tanh (rather than sigmoid) activation will be used.

-This model can be accessed at `voc.models.SSDNet`
+This model can be accessed at `voc.models.SSDNet`.

+The layers which were not pretrained (not taken from Resnet 34) were initialized with Xavier initialization.

 #### 2.3.
 Training